royalapplications/docs/src/r2021/scripting/objects/options/royalapplicationsetting.md

 ### ShowFavoriteIndicator
 Type: `bool`, Default Value: `true`
 Shows an indicator for favorites
+### ShowMainFilterButtons
+Type: `bool`, Default Value: `false`
+When enabled, the main filter buttons (Favorites, Active and Inactive) are shown directly in the search box.
 ### ShowParentFolderNameInWindowTitle
 Type: `bool`, Default Value: `false`
 Show the Folder Name in the main window title